arvidn/libtorrent/trunk/docs/manual.rst

 unchoked peer will change.

 ``announce_ip`` is the ip address passed along to trackers as the ``&ip=`` parameter.
-If left as the default (default constructed), that parameter is ommited.
+If left as the default (an empty string), that parameter is omitted.

 ``num_want`` is the number of peers we want from each tracker request.
 It defines what is sent as the ``&num_want=`` parameter to the tracker.